SunnyDeng/azure-content-dede/articles/documentdb/documentdb-python-application.md

         	if form.validate_on_submit(): # is user submitted vote
             	client = document_client.DocumentClient(config.DOCUMENTDB_HOST, {'masterKey': config.DOCUMENTDB_KEY})

-            	# Read databases and take first since id should not be duplicated.
+            	# Read databases and take the first since the id should not be duplicated.
             	db = next((data for data in client.ReadDatabases() if data['id'] == config.DOCUMENTDB_DATABASE))

-            	# Read collections and take first since id should not be duplicated.
+            	# Read collections and take the first since the id should not be duplicated.
             	coll = next((coll for coll in client.ReadCollections(db['_self']) if coll['id'] == config.DOCUMENTDB_COLLECTION))

-            	# Read documents and take first since id should not be duplicated.
+            	# Read documents and take the first since the id should not be duplicated.
             	doc = next((doc for doc in client.ReadDocuments(coll['_self']) if doc['id'] == config.DOCUMENTDB_DOCUMENT))

-            	# Take the data from the deploy_preference and increment our database
+            	# Take the data from the deploy_preference and increment your database
             	doc[form.deploy_preference.data] = doc[form.deploy_preference.data] + 1
             	replaced_document = client.ReplaceDocument(doc['_self'], doc)